CDPHE-bioinformatics/CDPHE-influenza/README.md

 2. **Seqyclean.** Seqyclean is run on the raw reads with the parameters min length set to 70bp and quality set to 30 30.
 The adapters and contaminats fasta file can be found in the workspace data directory and should be linked to your workspace data in terra.

 3. **IRMA.** The 8 gene sgements are assembled using IRMA (see IRMA overview above).
 We use the "FLU" module.
 The fasta header is renamed to include the sample id (e.g. ">{sample_id}_A_HA_H1").
 The fasta, bam, and vcf files are renamed to include the sample name in the file name (e.g. "{sample_id}_A_HA_H1.fasta").
-We are currently using the fasta files from the main directory and not the fasta files from the "amended_consensus" directory.
-The difference is that the fasta files in the "amended_consensus" directory use IUPAC ambiguity codes.
-Note: the fastq files must follow the illumina style fastq header.
+We are currently transfering the fasta files from the main directory and not the fasta files from the "amended_consensus" directory during the transfer step.
 Fastq files downloaded from SRA will need to be modified prior to running the workflow.

+4. **iVar**.
+Using the bam files produced from IRMA, we use iVar to generate a consensus sequence using a minium read depth of 10 reads per site, a minium quality score of 20, and a minium allele frequency of 0.6.

 4. **Post Assembly QC Metrics.** For each gene segment this step calculates the average depth and number of mapped reads using samtools and calcuates the percent coverage and determined the lenght using a custom python script.
 The results are then writed to a summary table ({sample_id}_qc_metrics.csv).